Cyberpunk 2077 One-Click Tool Promises Up To 30 FPS Uplift

 With a GeForce GTX 1070 Ti, the author recorded framerates that spanned from 42 FPS to 51 fps with the game's default settings.
 Under the Balanced mode, the framerates improved greatly and ranged between 54 and 71 fps.
 Lastly, the Max Boost mode considerably upped the framerates to around 51 to 80 fps.
 In the daytime scenes, framerates hit as high as 88 fps.

 Of course, your mileage will ultimately vary, depending on your system's specifications and the resolution that you play Cyberpunk 2077.
 The best solution to improve your gaming performance is to upgrade your graphics card and jump up to a faster CPU.
-However, if your budget simply doesn't allow an upgrade right now, the EZ Optimizer for Cyberpunk 2077 seems like a godsend gift to low-end gaming systems.
+However, if your budget simply doesn't allow an upgrade right now, the EZ Optimizer for Cyberpunk 2077 seems like a godsend gift to low-end gaming systems, provided it works as claimed.

+Hi!
+I'm the creator of the EZ Optimizer tool.
+I just want to clarify that this tool is mostly for people with older hardware, so they can enjoy the game too.
+It helps in GPU bounded scenarios, which is most likely is not the case with your RTX 3080.
+What about "leaving the card unstable", I can ensure you that it has nothing to do with the utility since it doesn't touch the GPU in any way, and solely tweaks the game's files only.
+So, the issues that you may have are likely related to unstable OC or faulty hardware.
+Congrats on getting 3080, I still can't buy one for my reviews.
+Happy Holidays!

+Definitely shocked at the willful certainty you have here in the title.
+Anyway: downloaded it, extracted it, placed it in the correct folder, then set it to "Max Boost" for a baseline test.
+Then repeated for all other listed application functions (minus async compute).
+Slow, choppy, stuttering FPS, seems to virtually eliminate any sense of 'smoothing over" or v-sync.
+Feels like a rushed solution from someone's basement to a problem devs will deal with in due time.
+Please search out this tutorial video on Youtube which has over 200K views and votes: "Dramatically Increase Performance / FPS with Any Setup - Cyberpunk" by Panjno.
+TO ANYBODY WHO'S ALREADY INSTALLED THIS: Thankfully if you click the "Default Settings" feature within his exe file it will return your game back to normal-- just reset your computer.
+And god bless anybody trying/ succeeding to get this game to work properly, with this hack job coding or otherwise.